-6.5 Training, Study Support, and Internships
+6.5 Compliance and Cyber Security training, study support, and internships

-- ATLAS continued with its policy of encouraging staff training and development, both through mandatory compliance and cyber training and through assisting staff in their completion of external programmes such as the CFA and CFA Certificate in ESG Investing. - ATLAS has been running internship programmes in Sydney since inception of the firm, which has now been broadened to the London office.
+- ATLAS continued with its policy of encouraging staff training and development, both through mandatory compliance and cyber training and through assisting staff in their completion of external programmes such as the Chartered Financial Analyst ("CFA") program and the CFA Certificate in ESG Investing. - ATLAS has been running internship programmes in Sydney since inception of the firm, which was broadened to the London office in 2023.
 All internship recruitment follows our recruitment policy as stated above.